Ciaxur/Algorithm_Projects/README.md

 # SearchAlgorithm_Projects
-Search Algorithms implemented in a Visual and Interactive way
+Search and Evolution Algorithms implemented in a Visual and Interactive way